soumende1/Traffic-Sign-Classifier/project_writeup.md

 _Is your model able to perform equally well on captured pictures when compared to testing on the dataset?
 The simplest way to do this check the accuracy of the predictions.
 For example, if the model predicted 1 out of 5 signs correctly, it's 20% accurate._

-_**NOTE:** You could check the accuracy manually by using `signnames.csv` (same directory).
-This file has a mapping from the class id (0-42) to the corresponding sign name.
-So, you could take the class id the model outputs, lookup the name in `signnames.csv` and see if it matches the sign from the image._

 **Answer:**

-The model predicted on  new signs perfectly.
+The model predicted all the  new signs perfectly.

 ```python